karlnorling/lyssna/README.md

 ##Configuration
 -----
 To setup the triggers for notifications we need to configure what sns events to trigger on.

+These json files are stored in [s3](https://aws.amazon.com/documentation/s3/).
+Location is based on configuration from config/app.json

 Below is an example on how the config/app.json file might look.
 ```json
 {